 Although the discourse is very important as it enables us to communicate whatever we intend to communicate, our relationship with the world and other people depends upon the actual experience that occurs in each present moment.

 “The Experience” develops through the relation with the object we interact with.
-It doesn’t necessarily have to be a person but it could be an animal, various material objects we can use, or simply a background we are embedded in.
-For instance, one can experience the scenery, the sunset, the storm, the garden, and anything else that our sense can pick up.
+It doesn’t necessarily have to be a person but it could be an animal, various material objects we use, or simply a background we are embedded in.
+For instance, one can experience the scenery, the sunset, the storm, the garden, and anything else that our senses can pick up.

 Both, feeling and thinking might place us further apart from the ability to experience, for when we are feeling - we focus on the evaluation of how something impacts us, and when we are thinking - we desperately try to make sense of what appears in front of us.
 Making evaluations or judgments is quite different from the raw perceptive process or pure experience, because to evaluate something or judge it is to filter the experience through the cognitive filter.
 To give you an example, some people love to make commentaries during watching a film.
 It's quite automatic for them - “Oh, how did he do it, why; oh, look at this and that”.
-Such commentary could be comparable to our cognitive filter, whereas watching the film to the actual experience of watching a film.
+Such commentary could be comparable to our cognitive filter, whereas watching a film to the actual experience of watching a film.

 Regardless which path we take, “The Experience” is the central element of our existence, but because we are humans and we have the ability to reason, making sense of what we experience not only enables us to extract the personal meaning from whatever happens to us, but might also influence our further experiences.